Disneyland Paris reopens with new Covid-19 measures

 Hugs are a definite no-no, but Disney says there are new "selfie spots" and other ways to have "memorable photo opportunities."
 There'll be no parade or fireworks for the meantime.

-The first hotel to reopen will be Disney's Hotel Cheyenne on 20 July.
+The first hotel to reopen will be Disney's Newport Bay Club.
 The other hotels will have a staggered reopening over the course of the summer.
 And when you're inside your accommodation, social distancing of one meter will be enforced, with only family per elevator at a time.

 "Positive momentum"

-Masks are compulsary for anyone over 11.
+Masks are compulsary for age 11 and over.

 Courtesy Disneyland Paris